freespace/SDHash/Readme.md

 ===============================

-To facilitate discovery of files stored in SDHash, a special file called '__LS' is used to keep track of filenames.
-Any time a file is created, its segment 0 address is appended to __LOG as:
+To facilitate discovery of files stored in SDHash, a special file called `__LOG` is used to keep track of filenames.
+Any time a file is created, its segment 0 address is appended to `__LOG` as:

 	'c' addrLowByte addrHighByte

-Files can be omitted from __LOG if they also begin with 2 underscores.
-This conveniently means the same create file function can be used to create __LS.
+Files can be omitted from `__LOG` if they also begin with 2 underscores.
+This conveniently means the same create file function can be used to create `__LOG`.

-When files are deleted, they are not removed from __LS, but written to it again with
+When files are deleted, they are not removed from `__LOG`, but written to it again with

 	'd' addrLowByte addrHighByte

+This is done to aid faster creation/deletion.
+This might change in the future.

 Mod-Folding
 ===========